New South Wales Consolidated Acts

 any such writ of execution.

-includes jurisdiction to quash the ultimate determination of a court or
+is satisfied that the ultimate determination of a court or tribunal in any

-(4) For the purposes of subsection (3), the face of the record includes the
+purposes of subsection (3), the face of the record includes the reasons

 provision to the extent to which the provision is, according to common law